OotyOoty

 Z

-Zero-Click Search A search where the user gets their answer directly from the search results page without clicking through to any website.
-Featured snippets, knowledge panels, and AI Overviews all drive zero-click behaviour.
-Growing relevance of zero-click searches is one reason why GEO (getting your brand mentioned in AI answers) matters alongside traditional ranking.
+Zero-Click Search.
+A search where the user gets their answer from the results page without clicking through.
+Featured snippets, knowledge panels, and AI Overviews all drive this.
+One reason GEO matters alongside traditional ranking.

-Zero-Shot Prompting Asking an AI to perform a task without providing examples.
-Contrasted with few-shot prompting (providing 2–5 examples) and one-shot prompting (providing one example).
-For complex or highly specific marketing tasks, few-shot prompting typically produces better results.
+Zero-Shot Prompting.
+Asking an AI to perform a task without examples.
+For complex marketing tasks, few-shot prompting (providing 2 to 5 examples) typically works better.

 Where These Terms Connect to Real Tools